influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization-api.md

   Grants the user permission to override the Kapacitor configuration dynamically using the configuration endpoint.

-### User and privilege management over the Influxd-meta API
+### User and privilege management over the InfluxDB Enterprise meta API

 **Users**: